 Jamie Brabston, Director and Senior Legal Consultant, provides a summary of the status of the various COVID vaccine mandates, with a focus on Executive Order 14042.
 Although this federal contractor vaccine mandate is currently subject to an injunction, covered contractors still have some COVID related obligations for maintaining a safe workplace that should not be overlooked.

 DCAA issued some guidance on PPP forgiveness treatment in the form of frequently asked questions (FAQs) to its auditors.
 The FAQs were not front and center on DCAA’s website but search on “PPP” did find them at: COVID FAQ for PWS 07142021 (dcaa.mil).

-Topics: Compliant Accounting Infrastructure, Incurred Cost Proposal Submission (ICP/ICE), Small Business Compliance, Contracts Administration, Defense Contractors, Cost-Type Contracts, DCAA Audit Support, Defense Procurement and Acquisition Policy (DPAP), Government Regulations, COVID-19, Paycheck Protection Program (PPP) Loans, Federal Acquisition Regulation (FAR)
+Topics: Compliant Accounting Infrastructure, Incurred Cost Proposal Submission (ICP/ICE), Small Business Compliance, Contracts and Subcontracts Administration, DCAA Audit Support, Defense Procurement and Acquisition Policy (DPAP), Government Regulations, COVID-19, Paycheck Protection Program (PPP) Loans, Federal Acquisition Regulation (FAR)

 DFARS Class Deviation 2020-O0021 Revision